EJMason/book-node-api/README.md

 ```
 cd headspace-book-node-api
 ```
-* Next install the required packages in the package.json
+* Install the required packages in the package.json

 * Note: A lot of the typescript features use newer versions of Node.
 It is preferred to have Version > 8.0.
 It can be downloaded here: